VitoDrofenik/Studentska-prehrana-Discord-bot-/README.md

 ## Usage
 The bot has 5 commands:
-* !pomoc
+* /pomoc
-    usage: `!pomoc`
+    usage: `/pomoc`
     the bot sends the help message
-* !hrana
+* /hrana
-    usage: `!hrana`
+    usage: `/hrana`
     the bot sends the menu of the chosen restaurant.
 Which restaurant has been chosen in this instance can be seen in the help message or in the bot.py file where the value is assigned to a variable called "default"
-* !ponudba
+* /ponudba
-    usage: `!ponudba <query>`
+    usage: `/ponudba ponudnik:<query>`
-    the bot sends the menu of the restaurant that has the entered query in it's name.
-If there are more restaurants like that, bot sends a numbered list with all those restaurants and waits for the user to reply with a number that is in front of the restaurant he was looking for.
-If there are multiple restaurants with queryed text in their names, anwser has to be chosen from the list in one minute!
+    the bot sends the menu of the restaurant that was chosen from the provided list.
+The command features autocomplete, which automatically updates choices in the list for the user to choose as the user inputs more characters.
-* !informacije
+* /informacije
-	usage: `!informacije <query>`
+	usage: `/informacije ponudnik:<query>`
-	the bot sands informations about the restaurant that has the entered query in it's name.
-If there are more restaurants like that, bot sends a numbered list with all those restaurants and waits for the user to reply with a number that is in front of the restaurant he was looking for.
-If there are multiple restaurants with queryed text in their names, anwser has to be chosen from the list in one minute!
+	the bot sands informations about the restaurant that was chosen from the provided list.
+The command features autocomplete, which automatically updates choices in the list for the user to choose as the user inputs more characters.
-* !povabi
+* /povabi
-    usage: `!povabi`
+    usage: `/povabi`
     the bot sends an invite link for itself to be added to other discord servers